 Tuition varies according to program enrollment.
 The information listed here applies to students who are United Methodist pastors under appointment and in the care of their annual conference Board of Ordained Ministry.
 Students not fitting these criteria should contact the Course of Study director for information.

-Costs below are per session; please enroll in each session separately.
+Costs below are per session.

 Application fee (non-refundable)